xiaofang007/xiaofang007.github.io/_pages/experience.md

 Submitted to AAAI2024 [paper](https://arxiv.org/abs/2303.13111)
 *	Analyzed the current limitations of volumetric image segmentation: 1) thick slice scanning  2) computationally expensive
 *	Proposed a **P**ermutable **H**ybrid **Net**work (PHNet) that fuses 2D CNN, 3D CNN, and MLP to enhance the efficiency and efficacy of segmentation by utilizing CNN to learn local features while replacing the heavy self-attention mechanism in Transformers with dimension permutations of feature maps so that voxels within the same axis across all channels are grouped to train using MLP to capture long-range dependencies.
-* Validated on four public datasets.
+* Validated on four public datasets and compared with state-of-the-art CNN-based, Transformer-based, and MLP-based methods in all datasets.
 Notably, PHNet surpassed the winner of [COVID-19-20 challenge](https://covid-segmentation.grand-challenge.org/evaluation/post-challenge-phase/leaderboard/).

 ### **Improve Medical Image Segmentation models with boundary detection operators**
 *Research Intern in HKUST* <br>